 For information about bus and coach connections to other French and European cities, see the AboutFrance pages on the subject.
 The Man in Seat 61 has a wealth of information concerning rail travel from Paris, across Europe, and everywhere else a train may go -- including how to save time and money, plus tips on where to eat.

 The Paris Metro is a highly practical and inexpensive way to get around, at 1.90€ within zone one.
 Buy a carnet of 10 for a discount.
 But with service ending around 2am on Friday and Saturday, and an hour earlier on weekdays and Sundays, you'll need a taxi if you don't want to make an early or very late night of it.
-Service re-starts at about 5:30am, which suits many club-goers just fine.
+Service re-starts at about 5:30am, which suits many club-goers just fine, but there is also the Noctilian Night Bus service that branches out from five major transfer hubs.

 For scenic cruises on the Seine see Bateaux Parisiens or Bateaux Mouches, each offering lunch, dinner and sightseeing tours aboard one of their many river boats.